jacebenson/cedar/docs/versioned_docs/version-2.0/router.md

 ## `NotFoundPage`

-Every Redwood project ships with a default `NotFoundPage` located in `web/src/pages/NotFoundPage`.
+Every Cedar project ships with a default `NotFoundPage` located in `web/src/pages/NotFoundPage`.

 But just because it's called `NotFoundPage` doesn't mean the router knows that.
 The only way the router knows which page is the `NotFoundPage` is via the `notfound` prop, which tells the router what to render when no routes match: